Jason Momoa’s Road to Paloma

-I’m a big fan of Jason Momoa.
-The star of Conan the Barbarian, Game of Thrones and Bullet to the Head has more than proven his acting and action chops and played an interesting range of roles throughout his career, from heroes, villains, barbarians, even warriors with a vulnerable side.
-Plus, the props he’s received from action teams like 87Eleven really cements the image of true, hardworking talent.
-It’s great to see someone with that mindset and work ethic doing so well and it will be very exciting to see him as DC superhero, Aquaman.
+I'm a big fan of Jason Momoa.
+In fact, the star of Conan the Barbarian, Game of Thrones and Bullet to the Head has more than proven his acting and action chops and played an interesting range of roles in his career so far, from heroes, villains, barbarians, even warriors with a vulnerable side.
+Plus, the acknowledgement he's received from world famoius action teams like 87Eleven Action Design, who work with the best, really cements the reputation of real, hardworking talent.
+It's great to see someone with that mindset and work ethic doing so well and it will be very exciting to see him as DC superhero, Aquaman.

 In the story, after a brutal injustice occurs on a Native American reservation, Wolf (Momoa) must find redemption for the actions of his past as he is pursued by the FBI for a vigilante act after his mother is murdered.
 He hits the road with his friend Cash (Robert Homer Mollohan) and the pair embark on a journey visiting friends, family and trying to make ends meet, while the law closes in on them.

-At its core, Road to Paloma has a pretty simple premise and concept but is delivered in a slick, clean and satisfying way.
-This is certainly worth seeking out for fans of the road movie genre or fans of Momoa’s work and I hope to see more projects from him, as a filmmaker, very soon.
+At its core, Road to Paloma has a pretty simple premise but is delivered in a slick and satisfying way.
+This is certainly worth seeking out for fans of the road movie genre or fans of Momoa's work and I hope to see more projects from him, as a filmmaker, very soon.

 The film is released on Blu-ray and DVD on 6 April from Anchor Bay Entertainment.